-Philadelphia Lawyer for Escalator Accident
+Philadelphia Escalator Accident Lawyer

 Specific Defect vs. General Malfunction

-At the Law Offices of Greg Prosmushkin, PC, our lawyers and staff have real experience with these types of claims.
+At The Law Offices of Greg Prosmushkin, P.C., our Lawyers and staff have real experience with these types of claims.
 Our office is always open to free consultations and we urge you to contact us, even if it is just to ask a question.

 What are the different ways that you can get hurt on an escalator?

 - Shoes and sandals getting stuck on the side

 - Failure to maintain the teeth and retraction of the stairs (Tommy’s case above)